benliepert/blog/content/posts/2-good-first-issue.md

 # Conclusion

 This turned out to be a great first issue as it was well matched to my current skill level while still being challenging and pushing me to learn a few things outside of my comfort zone.
+In retrospect I shouldn't have initially assumed the existing functionality was sufficient - there were a couple bugs and support was easily broadened.

 A big thanks to Emil for egui, Rerun, and his prompt, intelligent responses despite my inexperience in open source.
 I'm sure I'll be back to contribute more.